-Providence Strategic Growth Capital Partners L.L.C. (a limited liability company incorporated in Delaware, USA), together with associated offices practicing under the “PSG” or “Providence Strategic Growth” names in other jurisdictions, its affiliated investment advisers and the funds which it manages (each a “Fund” and, together, the “Funds”), collectively referred to herein as “PSG”, “we”, “us”, and “our”, respects your concerns about privacy.
+PSG Equity L.L.C. (a limited liability company incorporated in Delaware, USA), together with associated offices practicing under the “PSG” name in other jurisdictions, its affiliated investment advisers and the funds which it manages (each a “Fund” and, together, the “Funds”), collectively referred to herein as “PSG”, “we”, “us”, and “our”, respects your concerns about privacy.

-Please note that if you are an investor in a fund or the holder of an account managed directly or indirectly by us (or, in either case, their representative), please refer to the Fund Privacy Notice (as available in [our investor portal] or otherwise provided to you) for further information about how we collect and processes personal information about our current, prospective and former investors.
+If you are an investor in a fund or the holder of an account managed directly or indirectly by us (or, in either case, their representative), please refer to the Fund Privacy Notice (as available in our investor portal or otherwise provided to you) for further information about how we collect and processes Personal Information about our current, prospective and former investors.

 By visiting and/or contacting us through the Website (or otherwise engaging with us, such as for investor relations purposes), you acknowledge that we may collect, use, and transfer your Personal Information as set out in this Policy.
 PSG reserves the right to change this Policy from time to time, as discussed further in section 12, and you should therefore check this page frequently to ensure that you have reviewed and understand any such changes.